10 Best Tool Trays

 Tool trays live in harsh environments.
 They encounter motor oil, brake cleaner, metal shavings, and temperature swings.
 Look for trays that can be wiped or rinsed clean without degrading.
 Smooth-bottom bins are easier to clean than textured ones, though texture can help prevent parts from sliding.
 If you work with corrosive chemicals, verify that the material is chemically resistant; silicone and high-grade polymers generally fare better than low-density plastics in that regard.

-UV exposure matters if the tray will sit on an open workbench near a window or in a service truck.
-Some plastics become brittle after prolonged sun exposure.
-If that describes your setup, lean toward darker colors or materials rated for outdoor use.
-Also inspect corner construction.
-Rounded, reinforced corners tend to outlive sharp, thin edges that chip under impact.
+UV exposure matters if the tray sits on an open workbench near a window or in a service truck.
+Some plastics become brittle after prolonged sun exposure, so lean toward darker colors or materials rated for outdoor use in those settings.
+Inspect corner construction as well; rounded, reinforced corners tend to outlive sharp, thin edges that chip under impact.

 Final Recommendation: How to Choose